Timmeey86/CustomTrainingStatisticsPlugin/README.md

 - Repeating a single shot within a custom training pack over and over again, and measuring your progress, where:
   - each shot ends with a scoring a goal
   - each shot ends with hitting the ball at least once (e.g. speed flip training packs)
+  - each shot gets manually judged as a "goal" or a "miss" by you
-- Repeating several different shots within a custom training pack multiple times, while tracking the overall goal percentage
+- Repeating several different shots within a custom training pack multiple times, while tracking the overall statistics, and the statistics per shot

 # Core Features

 - Displaying the total statistics of a longer custom training session
 - Displaying separate statistics for each shot
 - Displaying a summary of your statistics on demand
+- Restoring your previous training session after a break / a crash / the next day (Does not work for goal speed unfortunately)
+- Displaying differences of certain stats between your current and your previous training session
 - Customizing the overlay to make it as pleasant and as little annoying as possible for you

-# Known Limitations

-- The plugin can currently only be used for training mechanics which either end with you scoring a goal, or hitting the ball.
-For counting things like the number of flip resets you made, there are already other existing plugins.

 # How to Install Manually

-Note: The plug-in is much easier to install through the official Bakkesmod website: https://bakkesplugins.com/plugins/view/302
+Note: The plug-in is much easier to install through the official Bakkesmod website, but there might be an older version: https://bakkesplugins.com/plugins/view/302

 The following guide is if you want a newer update earlier